-My name is Eka.
-I am an Akwa-Ibom – not Calabar – girl (read young adult but child at heart).
-I live in Lagos but I am sure you might have figured that out from the header.
+My name is Uyai meaning beauty (in case you were wondering).
+No, you can’t call me beauty just Uyai is fine thanks?
+I am an Akwa-Ibom – not Calabar – girl (read young adult but a child at heart).
+I live in Lagos but I am sure you might have figured that out from the title of this post.

-I remember the first time I came to Lagos full of hopes and dreams and enthusiastic about my future.
+I remember when I arrived in Lagos full of hopes and dreams and enthusiastic about my future.
 I had hopped on a bus from Port Harcourt for a job interview that I was sure would change my life.
 My cousin lived here and was doing well for herself so I would be just fine.

 I can still remember my mother shouting at me to be careful of all those “dirty old men” who might want to take advantage of a young naive girl like me.
 If only she knew her daughter was not so naive and innocent, but that is gist for another day.

-Anyways so this diary might sometimes be a rant avenue, sometimes be just me telling you about the rare boring days I have or the even rarer days when there is no traffic but most times this diary will just be general gist of the unbelievable things I see and hear in Lasgidi.
+Anyways, this diary might sometimes be a rant avenue, sometimes be just me telling you about the rare boring days I have or the even rarer days when there is no traffic but most times this diary will just be general gist of the unbelievable things I see, hear and experience in Lasgidi.

 Eka a.k.a not so Lagos girl